Merkoba/Harambe/README.md

 It supports moving to prev or next samples using arrow buttons, or keyboard arrows.

 It has a title with the file name, which when clicked opens the post.

+## Audio Images

+If an image and an audio file are uploaded, they will be turned into a video.

+The video being a single still image, and the full audio.

+This is a quick way to create nice music videos.